Catholic Kids4Kids Contest FAQs

 Other uses of submitted works: X-Iota Development reserves the right to use all artwork and submitted materials in other marketing materials (such as stickers, flyers, etc.).
 A representative from X-Iota Development will contact the email address corrlated to any submission to notify of the use of submitted materials as a courtesy.
 X-Iota Development will own works created from submissions and will issue no royalties or other compensation to the submitters outside of the prizes detailed in other FAQs.

-Do you offer external advertising or sponsorship opportunities for the contests?
+Do you offer external advertising or sponsorship opportunities for the books?